• About Texas Travel Talk

 Port Arthur

-Located on the Texas-Lousinia border, Port Arthur is a diversified town.
-Follow the faith trail, see Janis Joplin’s tribute at the Museum of the Gulf Coast, playing at Pleasure Island, deep your feet in the water (or swim) at Sea Rim State Park on the Gulf, and a new distillery.
-You can read more about How to Have a Perfect Day in Port Arthur, TX, and see more to do in this Gulf Coast town.
+Located on the Texas-Louisiana border, Port Arthur is a diversified town.
+Follow the faith trail, see Janis Joplin’s tribute at the Museum of the Gulf Coast, play at Pleasure Island, deep your feet in the water (or swim) at Sea Rim State Park on the Gulf, and a new distillery.

 Kemah

-Kemah is south of Houston, about 25 miles, and a city on Galveston Bay.
+Kemah is a city on Galveston Bay, about 25 miles south of Houston.
 Many people pass right by, heading for the island; some don’t even know it’s there.
-But it’s known for the Kemah Boardwalk with an amusement park, outdoor entertainment, and waterfront dining for the whole family.
+However, it is best known for the Kemah Boardwalk, which features an amusement park, outdoor entertainment, and waterfront dining options suitable for the whole family.

 PIN IT!